ory/docs/docs/use-cases/passwordless.md

 On the other hand, if you want to transfer passkey credentials from your mobile phone to your PC, this is also supported by the
 FIDO standard.
 Support for this feature is not available on all platforms, however, as it is a recent addition to the standard.

-For example, consider the case where a passkey for a particular appplication is stored on your mobile phone, but you also want to have this passkey available on your personal laptop, so that you don't need to take out your phone every time you log in from your laptop.
+For example, consider the case where a passkey for a particular application is stored on your mobile phone, but you also want to have this passkey available on your personal laptop, so that you don't need to take out your phone every time you log in from your laptop.
 If your platform has support for this, you see an option to securely transfer the passkey to your laptop, while performing remote authentication over BLE.
 If you choose to transfer the passkey, it will be stored permanently (and securely) on your laptop's OS and in future you will be able to log in to the application directly from your laptop.

-### Platform specific passkey sharing between devices
+### Platform-specific passkey sharing between devices

-If all of your devices belong to the same platform ecosystem (for example, Android, Apple, or Windows), you might find there is a platform-specific mechanism available for sharing passkeys securely between devices.
-For example, the Apple iCloud keychain is capable of sharing passkeys for passwordless login across multiple apple devices (assuming these devices have access to the same
+If all of your devices belong to the same platform ecosystem (for example, Android, macOS, or Windows), you might find there is a platform-specific mechanism available for sharing passkeys securely between devices.
+For example, the Apple iCloud Keychain is capable of sharing passkeys for passwordless login across multiple Apple devices (assuming these devices have access to the same
 Apple iCloud account).